atbcb/usab-uswds/_ada-guides/chapter-10-boating-facilities.md

 the last float because it would function as the boarding pier at the lowest water level, before it possibly grounded out.
-Because the entire chain also functions as a boarding pier, it must comply with all ADAAG provisions, including the 60-inch minimum clear pier width provision.
+Because the entire chain also functions as a boarding pier, it must comply with all ADAAG provisions, including the 60 inch minimum clear pier width provision.

 Another facility provides a non-floating boarding pier that is supported by piles and divides a launch area into two launch ramps.
 An accessible